-I am an Bay Area Native, born at the old Providence Hospital right here on "Pill Hill".
-When I was 18 years old I meet an RN named Betsy.
-She worked nights and I was her baby sitter.
+I am a Bay Area Native, born at the old Providence Hospital right here on "Pill Hill."
+When I was 18 years old, I met a RN named Betsy.
+She worked nights and I was the baby sitter for her children.
 She introduced me to the idea of nursing and from that moment I was committed to nursing.
-I graduated from San Francisco State University in 1981 and worked in an east Oakland Emergency Dept for the next 15 year.
-About a year after getting my RN license I went to a conference in Washington DC organized by the ANA.
-There was a little table in the front area with red shirts that said, "Capitized on Heath See a Nurse Practition".
-I did not know what that was but I knew I was going to sign on.
-I graduated from Sonoma State University is 1985 with an MSN FNP.
+I graduated from San Francisco State University in 1981 and worked in an east Oakland Emergency Department for the next 15 year.
+About a year after getting my RN license, I went to a conference in Washington D.C. organized by the ANA.
+There was a little table in the front area with red shirts that said, "Capitalize on Health: See a Nurse Practitioner."
+I did not know what a nurse practitioner (NP) was, but I knew I was going to sign on.
+I graduated from Sonoma State University in 1985 with a MSN/FNP.
 I have worked as a Family Nurse Practitioner in Methadone Treatment, primary HIV care and Dual Diagnosis.
-The over arching theme of my career is working with at risk groups.
-My clinical practice now is at Brighter Beginnings in Richmond California where we have a faculty practice.
-Most of our patients are monoligual Spanish, without papers, and without health insurance.
+The overarching theme of my career has been working with at risk groups.
+My clinical practice now is at Brighter Beginnings in Richmond, California where we have a faculty practice.
+Most of our patients are monolingual Spanish, without papers, and without health insurance.
 I completed my EdD in 2006 at the University of San Francisco.
 My dissertation was an interpretive study exploring the puzzle of progress through international development in Southeast Asia.
 I have been taking FNP students to Southeast Asia for the past 15 years on service and learning tours, providing community or village based free health and education services.
 I was awarded the Sigma Theta Tau Chapter Nu X Humanitarian award in January of 2007 for work with the Burma Project, which has partnered with people in Burma to provide an orphanage, organic fish farm, and a pre-school, along with other services in the village.
-I also partner with the SMU Podiatry Department in the "Mission at the Border" project to provied podiatry and health screening at the California Mexico border and developed the FNP Podiatry rotation at Highland Hospital in Oakland.
+I also partner with the SMU Podiatry Department in the "Mission at the Border" project to provide podiatry and health screening at the California Mexico border and developed the FNP Podiatry rotation at Highland Hospital in Oakland.

 SFSU 1981 BSN